Cum nimis absurdum: Provisions

-Paul IV restated a canon of the Fourth Council of the Lateran of 1215 that required Jews and Muslims to wear something to distinguish them from Christians.
-Paul now specified that Jews were required to wear some distinguishing sign, yellow in color.
+Paul IV restated a canon of the Fourth Council of the Lateran of 1215 that required Jews and Muslims to wear something to distinguish them from Christians, and Paul required that Jews wear some distinguishing sign, yellow in color.

 They were forbidden to have Christian nurses, maids or servants, nor Christian wet-nurses.
-They were prohibited from working or have work done on Sundays or on other public feast days declared by the Church, or fraternize in any way with Christians.
+They were prohibited from working or having work done on Sundays or on other public feast days declared by the Church, or from fraternizing in any way with Christians.

 Jews were limited to the trade of rag-picking, and were not to trade in grain, barley, or any other commodity essential to human welfare.
 Nor were they to use other than Latin or Italian words in short-term account books that they held with Christians, and, if they did so, such records would not be binding on Christians in legal proceedings.
-Nonetheless, Serena di Nepi demonstrates that Jewish bankers remained actively involved with Christian partners in a variety of activities, including the purchase and sale of real estate.
+In spite of these restrictions, Serena di Nepi demonstrates that Jewish bankers remained actively involved with Christian partners in a variety of activities, including the purchase and sale of real estate.

-Those who were physicians, were not to attend, even if summoned, any Christians, and they were not to be addressed as superiors even by poor Christians.
+Moreover, Jews who were physicians were not to attend or treat, even if summoned, any Christians, and they were not to be addressed as superiors even by poor Christians.

-The bull listed restrictions on loan practices.
+The bull also listed restrictions on loan practices.
 Collateral, put up as temporary security for their money, was not to be sold unless such goods were put up a full eighteen months prior to the day on which such collateral would be forfeit.
 At the expiration of the specified number of months, if Jews sold a security deposit, they were to remit all money in excess of the principal of the loan to the owner of the collateral.

 Purpose and impact

 The measures were aimed at bringing about Jewish conversions.
 "These policies were easier to enforce in the Papal States, where the Pope had executive power, as well as elsewhere in Italy, where the papacy had influence.
-Beyond Italy, though, the provisions of the bull were largely ignored".
-In Poland, Church officials never proposed segregation of the Jews as such a measure would not have been supported by the king or the nobles.
+Beyond Italy, though, the provisions of the bull were largely ignored."
+In Poland, Church officials never proposed segregation of the Jews, as such a measure would not have been supported by the king or the nobles.

-Serena di Nepi argues that "in spite of the increasing implosion of the Jewish world of Rome, imposed by papal policy, which imposed exclusion and enclosure, the Jews of Rome were able to hold steadfast to an identity, preserve a specificity and defend themselves against persisting attempts to convert them through active proselytism and social exclusion calculated to erode their adherence to their Jewish faith".
+Serena di Nepi argues that "in spite of the increasing implosion of the Jewish world of Rome, imposed by papal policy, which imposed exclusion and enclosure, the Jews of Rome were able to hold steadfast to an identity, preserve a specificity and defend themselves against persisting attempts to convert them through active proselytism and social exclusion calculated to erode their adherence to their Jewish faith."